 A moral analysis of abortion, euthanasia, capital punishment, sexual morality, and self-interest.
-Ethical approaches of Plato, Hobbes, Butler, Bentham, Mill, Ross, Rawls, and Kant.
-Development of principles of love and justice, and the role of a Christian in society.
+Ethical approaches of Aristotle, Bentham, Butler, Hobbes, Kant, Mill, Rawls, and Ross.
+Development of principles of love and justice, and the role of Christians in society.
 Emphasis on moral decision making.

 PHI 125M • Introduction to Logic 3 Credits.

 A study of standard forms of deductive and inductive logical reasoning, critical thinking, and informal fallacies.
 Covers rules for evaluating arguments and acquaints students with ways to distinguish good arguments from bad ones, with the goal of problem solving and making reasonable decisions about beliefs and actions.